firecmsco/firecms/website/docs/collections/collections.md

 * `description` Optional description of this view.
 You can use Markdown.

-* `properties` Properties displayed in this collection.
-If this prop is not set, every property is displayed.

-* `excludedProperties` Properties that should **not** get displayed in the collection view.
-All the other properties from the entity are displayed.
-It has no effect if the `properties` value is set.

 * `filterCombinations` If you need to filter/sort by multiple properties in this collection, you can define the supported filter combinations here.
   In the case of Firestore, you need to create special indexes in the console to